lrq3000/pyugt/README.md

 * [Universal Game Translator](https://github.com/SethRobinson/UGT) (Windows, opensource) - the inspiration for this project.

+* [pyUGT fork by ByJacob](https://github.com/ByJacob/pyugt) (Windows, Linux, MacOS, opensource) - fork of this project but implementing the Marian Machine Translation offline translator instead of Argos-Translate.
+MMT is sometimes more accurate than Argos-Translate, but is slower and more space consuming.
+Both offline translators however remain less accurate than DeepL online translator.

 * [Capture2Text](http://capture2text.sourceforge.net/) (Windows, opensource) - OCR on-screen text, but no translation.

 * [OwlOCR](https://frankbyte.com/owlocr/) (MacOSX, freeware) - Similar to Capture2Text, OCR on-screen text, no translation.